Minimum Age: 18 years

 - Requires a minimum of 20 hours of approved prelicensing study.

-A new California resident applicant who had a current Accident and Health license in another state within the last 90 days and has a current non-resident license in California, or an applicant holding any of the following designations: a Life Underwriter Training Council Fellowship (LUTCF), Chartered Life Underwriter (CLU), Certified Insurance Counselor (CIC), Certified Employee Benefit Specialist (CEBS), Fellow, Life Management Institute (FLMI), Health Insurance Associate (HIA), Registered Employee Benefits Consultant (REBC) or Registered Health Underwriter (RHU) is exempt from the 20 hours of prelicensing education.
+A new California resident applicant who had a current Accident and Health or Sickness license in another state within the last 90 days and has a current non-resident license in California, or an applicant holding any of the following designations: a Life Underwriter Training Council Fellowship (LUTCF), Chartered Life Underwriter (CLU), Certified Insurance Counselor (CIC), Certified Employee Benefit Specialist (CEBS), Fellow, Life Management Institute (FLMI), Health Insurance Associate (HIA), Registered Employee Benefits Consultant (REBC) or Registered Health Underwriter (RHU) is exempt from the 20 hours of prelicensing education.

 - Requires 12 hours of approved prelicensing study on code and ethics.

-When an applicant seeks both the Property and Casualty Broker-Agent license and the Accident and Health agent license, the applicant shall only be required to complete one 12-hour course on California Insurance Code and ethics.
+When an applicant seeks both the Property and Casualty Broker-Agent license and the Accident and Health or Sickness agent license, the applicant shall only be required to complete one 12-hour course on California Insurance Code and ethics.
 See Section 1749(d) of the California Insurance Code.

 - Any licensee who has complied with the above, or was licensed as of December 31, 1991, shall satisfactorily complete approved courses or programs of instruction or attend seminars equivalent to 24 hours of instruction during each two-year license period, including at least 3 hours of ethics training, before their license may be renewed.